 ‘For me, there are four considerations for the wine you’re planning to pair with spicy food: sweetness, acidity, bubbles and aromatics.
 Everyone knows that sweetness and spice work really well together.
 Sweetness is kind to your palate and it does something wonderful to spices.
 A sweet wine helps your palate process things a little bit better as well, making the spice feel less harsh.
 Acidity is going to make you salivate, which cleanses your palate – it’s a good reset.
 I love bubbles with spicy food as well, because again, they reset your palate – like having a beer with curry.
 And aromatics: put simply, a lot of spicy foods have got wonderful aromatics, too.

-‘Riesling is my favourite place to start when looking for a good wine to go with spicy food.
+‘Riesling is my favourite place to start when looking to find a good wine with spicy food.
 It’s got so much structure and concentration – you get expressive wines from a really long ripening season.
 With some of the riper examples you get a lot of exotic fruit flavours.
 It’s a grape with naturally high acidity, too.
 For those reasons, Riesling stands up well to spice and heat.

 ‘I also adore German and Austrian Sekt [sparkling wine] with spicy food, although it is really not very common over here in the UK.
 Peter Laeur and Peter Jakob Kühn both make amazing Riesling and Sekt.
 And, of course, Gewürztraminer is known for being naturally aromatic and sweet.